 Fort Collins Nursery also offers a great selection of colorful asters, also a hardy late-summer and autumn bloomer.
 Small, abundant, star-shaped flowers tower on 2-3 foot plants, providing a nice backdrop in perennial beds.

 Both mums and asters appreciate full sun, and a good dose of compost when planted.
-They also prefer water at their base, not on the leaves, which encourages powdery mildew.
+They also prefer to be watered at their base.
+Watering from above, onto the leaves, can encourage powdery mildew.

 Pumpkins, with their edible flesh and long storage life are a warm season crop.
 They require a long growing season of nearly 85 days, so it’s best to start them indoors from seed.
 About a week after the last frost (on average May 15 along the northern Colorado front range), pumpkins can be planted outdoors.
 But be careful, pumpkins do not like their roots disturbed.
 We recommend starting them in a natural peat-pot (offered in the garden shop) that can be planted directly in the soil.